Chinese Islamic architecture: Tang dynasty

 The earliest extant religious structures that display features of Chinese Islamic architecture are the Great Mosque of Xi'an, built in 742 (according to an engraving on a stone tablet preserved inside the building), and the Daxuexi Alley Mosque in Xi'an.
 The latter was built in 705, according to one inscription attributed to the Emperor Jiajing of the Ming dynasty.

 Multiple other mosques were established during the Tang, including the Shengyou Mosque in Quanzhou, the Phoenix Mosque in Hangzhou, the Taiyuan Old Mosque in Shanxi, and more.
+Around 13 mosques were recorded to exist by the late Tang period.

 Liao and Song dynasties

 There are many examples of Chinese Islamic structures built under the Song and Liao dynasties, such as the Niujie Mosque (simplified Chinese: 牛街礼拜寺; traditional Chinese: 牛街禮拜寺; pinyin: Niújiē lǐbàisì; Wade–Giles: Niu-chieh Li-pai-ssu "Oxen Street House of Worship" or Chinese: 牛街清真寺; pinyin: Niújiē Qīngzhēnsì; Wade–Giles: Niu-chieh Ch'ing-chen-ssu "Oxen Street Mosque"), who is the oldest mosque in Beijing.
 It was first built in 996 under the Liao dynasty, and was subsequently reconstructed as well as enlarged under the Chenghua Emperor of the Ming dynasty, who granted the mosque financial support in 1474, and the Kangxi Emperor (r.
 1661–1722) of the Qing dynasty.
 Another notable Chinese Islamic building is the Huaisheng Mosque in Guangzhou.
+By the late Song dynasty, 28 mosques were recorded in China, with 15 of those being constructed during the Song period.

 Yuan dynasty

-The Yuan period has been considered a golden age for Islamic architecture in China.
+The Yuan period has been considered a golden age for Islamic architecture in China, with many mosques being established during this period.
+Mosques were centered around the north China plain, the northwest, and the Yunnan region.
 Under the Yuan dynasty, Chinese Muslims began referring to their mosques as qingzhensi ("temple of purity and truth").
 There are many examples of Chinese Islamic architecture built during the Yuan period, such as the Dongsi Mosque (北京东四清真寺) in Beijing, which was enlarged under the Ming dynasty; the Tongzhou Mosque (北京通州清真寺) in Beijing; the Qingjing Mosque (泉州清净寺) in Quanzhou, which is the only structure that features stone entrances; and the Hangzhou Fenghuang Mosque (杭州风凰寺).
-This period was characterized by an increased and widespread use of Islamic architectural elements, such as high entrances, domes, transition zones, use of bricks and stones.
+This period was characterized by an increased and widespread use of Islamic architectural elements, such as high entrances, domes, transition zones, and the use of bricks and stones.

-Ming dynasty
+Ming and Qing dynasties

 In the early Ming period, an increasing amount of mosques and other Islamic institutions adopted strongly Chinese styles of architecture.
 The additions of pagodas to mosques and their distribution between regular homes made them blend well within the Chinese environment.
 Tablets and other monuments on mosques written in Chinese became the norm during this period as well.

 Later in the Ming dynasty, construction of lecture halls within mosques began in Shaanxi and later spread throughout China.
 The late Ming and early Qing period saw a rapid growth of construction of mosques.